1-2-1 with Christina Mercer, IDG UK’s Audience Development Editor

 As Audience Development Editor, I try and do just that.
 Bring in new users and create a schedule of content designed to engage with lots of readers.
 This includes updating existing content such as product lists and tips stories, as well as writing stories with affiliate potential, for which I work closely with Ashleigh Macro (Engagement Editor) on the B2C team.

 Who is on your team?

-I work as part of a fantastic team in the London-based IDG UK offices including CIO UK Editor Edward Qualtrough, Techworld Editor Charlotte Jee, Computerworld UK Editor Scott Carey and Group Production Editor Tamlin Magee, as well as online editors Thomas Macaulay, Hannah Williams and Laurie Williams.
+I work as part of a fantastic team in the London-based IDG UK offices including CIO UK Editor Edward Qualtrough, Techworld Editor Charlotte Jee, Computerworld UK Editor Scott Carey and Group Production Editor Tamlin Magee, as well as online editors Thomas Macaulay, Hannah Williams and Laurie Clarke.

 What is the biggest challenge you face in your role?

 Keeping up with Google’s changing algorithms and making sure I know what people are searching for and want to read is always a challenge, no matter how good the data tools are.
 Sometimes something you thought would do well, only does okay, so making sure we are completely on-point SEO-wise is an on-going challenge.

 What is the best thing about your job?

 My role is very results driven, which may seem daunting, however, when the articles I’ve scheduled are performing well it’s an excellent feeling.
 I really love getting to know exactly how our readers are and how we can give them the best information possible.